Eat the right amount of calories for you

 - Gaining weight — You will gain weight when the calories you eat and drink are greater than the calories you burn.

 The current high rates of overweight and obesity in the United States mean that many people are taking in more calories than they burn.

 Get started eating the right amount of calories for you:

 - Get your personal daily calorie limit.
 Enter your age, sex, height, weight, and activity level in the Daily Food Plan entry box.
 If you are not within your healthy weight range, pick the "move toward a healthier weight" option.
 This option provides 200 to 400 calories less per day than the average calorie needs to maintain your weight.
 Your Daily Food Plan will include a total calorie limit.

 - Keep your calorie limit in mind when deciding what to eat and drink.
 For example, if your calorie limit is 1,800 calories per day, think about how those calories can be split up among meals, snacks, and beverages over the course of a day.
-Click here to view sample meal plans.
+Click here to view sample menus (including one to follow while on a budget).
 It doesn't have to be the same each day.
 If you eat a larger lunch, think about eating a smaller meal at dinner.

 - Compare food and beverage options and think about how they fit within your calorie limit.
 For example, a snack with 200 calories may be a better option than another with 500 calories.
 Use your daily calorie limit to help you decide which foods and drinks to choose.